Codecademy/docs/content/html/concepts/tags/button.md

 ## Definition

-The `<button>` tag represents a button meant to be clicked by the user.
+Represents a button meant to be clicked by the user.
 While buttons are often associated with form submission, they can be used for any part of the page which needs a simple interface for user interaction.

 ## Syntax